Important – Tii update, 9th Feb 2023

 When you set up a Turnitin LTI assignment on your Blackboard course, this creates a corresponding Turnitin “class”.
-By default the class expires 6 months after creation, or at the date and time of the last Feedback Release Date.
+By default, the class expires 12 months after creation, or at the date and time of the last Feedback Release Date, whichever is the latest.

 When the class for your Blackboard course has expired, a message appears when you open any of the submitted papers in the Feedback Studio.

 Staff on the Blackboard course can continue to reactivate the class (up to a maximum of 7 years).

 What can be viewed in an expired Turnitin class?

 - Can open submitted papers in the Feedback Studio

 - Can view any marks and feedback previously entered.